-- 1. Q. What exactly is a Seasonal Part-time Position (SPTP)? - A. A SPTP is a position where the Employee compresses a specified annual FTE into smaller portion of a year (for example, such Employee could work a 0.5 FTE compressed into full-time hours over a six month period).
-During the remaining months (for example, the remaining six months), the Employee is not on a leave of absence and cannot be required to work (see the Letter of Understanding for more detail.)

-- 2. Q. Who is responsible for deciding that a SPTP is to be created? - A. An Employee may request that their current position be converted into a SPTP, or that a posted vacancy be converted to a SPTP.
+- 1. Q. What exactly is a Seasonal Part-time Position (SPTP)? - A. An SPTP is a position where the employee compresses a specified annual FTE into smaller portion of a year (for example, such employee could work a 0.5 FTE compressed into full-time hours over a six month period).
+During the remaining months (for example, the remaining six months), the employee is not on an LOA, cannot be required to work (see the Letter of Understanding for more detail.) - 2.
+Q. Who is responsible for deciding that an SPTP is to be created? - A. An employee may request that their current position be converted into an SPTP, or that a posted vacancy be converted to an SPTP.
 Such request shall not be unreasonably denied by the Employer.

-In assessing such a request, Employers would want to consider operational requirements, including but not limited to:
+In assessing such a request, employers would want to consider operational requirements, including but not limited to:

-- >> the ability to fill the shifts in the unworked portion of the year; - ★ the ability to provide and schedule all shifts comprising the annual FTE in a shorter period of time; - existing staff and scheduling requirements of the Collective Agreement. - 3.
-Q. Is there a minimum or maximum work/non-work period? - A. No. What may work for one Employee or program or Employer may be quite different from works for another.
-For this reason, the parties will need to determine the applicable work/non-work time periods when the project is first agreed.
+- ★ the ability to fill the shifts in the unworked portion of the year; - the ability to provide and schedule all shifts comprising the annual FTE in a shorter period of time; - >> existing staff and scheduling requirements of the Collective Agreement. - 3.
+Q. Is there a minimum or maximum work/non-work period? - A. No. What may work for one employee or program or employer may be quite different from works for another.
+For this reason, the parties will need to determine the applicable work/non-work time periods when the SPTP option is first agreed.